 Each Dahlgren’s pattern cranial rongeur shall be marked with the following:

-Manufacturer's name, initials or registered trade-mark in the space provided on
+Manufacturer's name, initials or registered trade-mark in the space provided on country of manufacture; and;

-Country of manufacture; and

-Serial number
+Serial number;

-Batch number
+Batch number; and

-Lot number
+Lot number.

 BIS CERTIFICATION MARKING

 The product(s) conforming to the requirements of this standard may be certified as per the conformity assessment schemes under the provisions of the Bureau of Indian Standards Act, 2016 and the Rules and Regulations framed thereunder, and the product(s) may be marked with the Standard Mark.